 Unfortunately for Benitez and Plum, that might be a familiar stat line this season.
 The Mustangs, the 2017 Class AA Penguins Cup champions, were moved up to Class AAA during PIHL reclassification this offseason, while at the same time, they lost leading AA scorer Nolan Puhala, top assist man Dillon Joyce and top defenseman Ryan Loebig.

 What remains is a shell of the Mustangs team that ran through the playoffs in the spring.
 They would have had a tough time reloading at the AA level, and that process will be exacerbated by the move up to Class AAA.
-If the Mustangs are going to successfully make the transition to the Class AAA level, a lot is riding on the few returning regulars from last season’s championship run.
+If the Mustangs are going to successfully make the transition to the new level a lot will be riding on the few returning regulars from last season’s championship run.

 It’s a role reversal for Benitez, who was a first-year starter on the senior-laden squad in 2016-17.
 Now, he’ll have to use the experience gained on the road to a Penguins Cup victory to backstop a new group of Mustangs back to that goal at an even higher level.
 That work started in the offseason.